Set up SSL inspection on Chrome devices

 About SSL inspection on Chrome devices

 Secure Sockets Layer (SSL) inspection is a security feature provided by third-party web filters.
 It allows you to set up your web filter to detect online threats.
-SSL inspection is only supported on Chrome browser version 30 and later.

 Tip: Set up SSL inspection early during your deployment to ensure users can access websites without issues.